Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Experiments

 \textbf{Findings 4.1.3:} Our approach surpasses FPPQ and OrthoHash on ImageNet100 and achieves competitive performance on ImageNet-1k, despite using only 5 training epochs compared to 90–100 for the other methods.
 This highlights that cross-view code alignment enables efficient supervised compact code learning.

 \textbf{Question 4.1.4:} How does our method perform qualitatively compared to an efficient hashing approach?

 \textbf{Experiment 4.1.4:} We perform nearest-neighbor retrieval on ImageNet100 for two carefully chosen queries of an indigo bird and a grey langur, to highlight fine-grained distinctions and visual ambiguity.
-We compare three methods: (1) cosine similarity on the original 768-dimensional SimDINOv2 embeddings, (2) Hashing-Baseline (H-B)~\cite{hashing-baseline}, a fast PCA-based 16-bit hashing method, and (3) HashCoder with 16-bit codes trained via LoRA fine-tuning for 5 epochs on a single GPU in 3 minutes (Figure~\ref{fig:retrieval_simdino}).

-\textbf{Findings 4.1.4:} For the indigo bird query, the original embeddings retrieve visually consistent images of the species.
+We compare three methods: (1) cosine similarity on the original 768-dimensional SimDINOv2 embeddings, (2) Hashing-Baseline (H-B)~\cite{hashing-baseline}, a fast PCA-based 16-bit hashing method, and (3) HashCoder with 16-bit codes trained via LoRA fine-tuning for 5 epochs on a single GPU in 3 minutes (Figure~\ref{fig:retrieval_simdino}). \\ \textbf{Findings 4.1.4:} For the indigo bird query, the original embeddings retrieve visually consistent images of the species.
 Hashing-Baseline~\cite{hashing-baseline}, although efficient, retrieves only one correct image and four unrelated birds, showing a loss of fine-grained semantic detail.
-In contrast, HashCoder successfully retrieves all five correct images, including a very small bird (see Figure~\ref{fig:zoom} for a zoom), demonstrating effective preservation of semantic information under 16-bit compression.
-For the grey langur query, HashCoder retrieves nearest neighbors from the correct class, whereas Hashing-Baseline returns visually similar but semantically incorrect animals.
+In contrast, HashCoder successfully retrieves all five correct and diverse images, including a very small bird (see Figure~\ref{fig:zoom} for a zoom), demonstrating effective preservation of semantic information under 16-bit compression.
+For the grey langur query, HashCoder retrieves nearest neighbors from the correct class, with different backgrounds, whereas Hashing-Baseline returns visually similar but semantically incorrect animals.
 These results highlight that cross-view code alignment maintains semantic structure and is robust to visually challenging or ambiguous queries.